Solving the Mysteries of the Baby Brain

-- Focus Groups: Advise us how we can best engage families to participate in the Phase II study, how to keep them in the study for at least 10 years, and how to design a study protocol that is acceptable to the participants.
+- Phone Interview: Advise us how we can best engage families to participate in the Phase II study, how to keep them in the study for at least 10 years, and how to design a study protocol that is acceptable to the participants.

 - Child Growth & Development Assessment: Complete questionnaires, interviews, and/or face-to-face assessments of your child’s growth and development to help us determine which measures should be included in the Phase II study.

 - Child MRI Scan: Have an MRI scan of your child’s brain to help us learn what works and what doesn’t work when doing MRIs on infants and toddlers.

 Your time for participating in any of the above activities, along with any travel that may be required to our study offices for these activities, will be compensated.
 Download our flyer for more information, and to share with others.

 If you would like to help us pave the way to the future HBCD “baby brain” Study, consider joining the HBCD Planning Study.